arcalab/lambda-caos/readme.md

 # Lambda Calculus with additions

-Simple lambda-calculus language to illustrate how the CAOS library can be used to animate reduction steps.
+Simple lambda-calculus language to illustrate how the CAOS library can be used to animate reduction steps, inspired by an example for PLT Redex's domain-specific language embedded in Racket for specifying and debugging operational semantics (https://redex.racket-lang.org/lam-v.html).

 ## Requirements